microsoft/jacdac-dotnet/README.md

   - `Jacdac.TinyCLR.Clients`, service clients
   - `Jacdac.TinyCLR.Storage`, storage support for various configurations

+### Misc:

+  - `Jacdac`, C# Jacdac sources.
+This package serves as a placeholder for C# files and and is not referenced anywhere. **For development purposes only**.

 ## Developer setup

 The rest of this page is for developers of the jacdac-dotnet library.
+For user documentation, go to https://microsoft.github.io/jacdac-docs/clients/dotnet.

 * clone this repository and pull all submodules
 ```